 Proven Conservative Leadership, Citizen Representative

-Jackie is a lifelong Republican, Constitutional conservative, and 23 year resident of Cecil County.
+Jackie is a lifelong Republican, conservative, and 24 year resident of Cecil County.
 She graduated with honors from Liberty University, has a Master’s Degree in Education from McDaniel College, and has worked in the education field for twenty-three years.
 In 2009, she founded the Cecil County Patriots, a local grassroots organization that focuses on limited Constitutional government and fiscal responsibility.
-As a member of the Executive Committee of the Cecil County Patriots, Jackie has assisted in organizing events to benefit our military, was a key researcher and writer, led efforts to protect local autonomy and property rights, and worked to promote more efficiency in government and less taxes, and to educate and engage the public in civic involvement.
+As a member of the Executive Committee of the Cecil County Patriots, Jackie assisted in organizing events to benefit our military, was a key researcher and writer, led efforts to protect local autonomy and property rights, and worked to promote more efficiency in government and less taxes, and to educate and engage the public in civic involvement.
 She has continued to advocate for these ideals while serving on the Cecil County Council for the last three years.

 Jackie is the current Vice President on the County Council.
 As a council representative, Jackie serves on the Early Childhood Education Committee, the Childhood Advocacy Center, the Upper Shore Regional Council, and is the county representative to the Maryland Association of Counties.

 Jackie resides in the Elk Neck Peninsula with her three children.

 During my time in office, I have supported economic growth through infrastructure development, such as broadband expansion in rural areas and sewer expansion in our growth corridor, in addition to utilizing state programs to encourage businesses to locate in Cecil County.
 As we move forward, we need focus on bringing higher paying jobs in the professional, technical, and manufacturing sectors to Cecil County.
 As the pro-business candidate, I also support lower taxes and eliminating burdensome regulations that stifle business.